nmcl/sandbox/ActivityService/README.md

 https://jcp.org/en/jsr/detail?id=95

 This is probably all that remains of our (Newcastle) implementation of JSR 95 activities too.
-(JSR95 code is in this repository separately.)
+(JSR 95 code is in this repository separately.)
 Was used to drive the original OMG efforts initially and just folded in to those efforts later.

 Not sure if there was ever a C++ implementation ...